shohaty/shohaty/README.md

 I’m highly motivated with excellent interpersonal skills, a fast learner with high attention to details. 💪 💪

-Here you can find all of the projects I made since I began coding. 💻

-In my projects, I used various of coding language: C, C++.
+In my projects, I used various of coding language: C, C++, python, C# and more.